LivaNova: History

 In May 2022, Livanova announced the acquisition of Pittsburgh based biotechnology company ALung Technologies Inc. LivaNova PLC will acquire the 97% interest in privately held ALung that it doesn’t currently own for the $10 million deal.

+In April 2023, CEO Damien McDonald resigned.

+On March 1, 2024, Vladimir Makatsaria was appointed LivaNova's new CEO and Board Director.

 Business units

 The new combined company announced in May 2015 that it was focused on three product categories and will operate as three business units.
-The three units are neuromodulation, with its operating HQ in Houston, cardiac surgery, with its operating HQ in Italy, cardiac rhythm management, with its operating HQ in France.
-In 2018 the cardiac rhythm management business unit was sold to focus on the remaining two.
+The three units are: neuromodulation, with its operating HQ in Houston; cardiac surgery, with its operating HQ in Italy; cardiac rhythm management, with its operating HQ in France.

+In 2018, the cardiac rhythm management business unit was sold to focus on the remaining two.

 In March 2020, LivaNova established Epsy Health, a digital health unit aimed at empowering patients, caregivers and healthcare providers in their journey for the treatment of epilepsy.

-In December 2020, LivaNova announced the disposal of its heart valve (HV) business.
+In December 2020, LivaNova announced the disposal of its heart valve (HV) business, which would later become Corcym.

+LivaNova provides vagus nerve stimulation products.